-Marisol completed her Law Degree in Mexico and has been a legal assistant with the travel team since January.
-She likes to enjoy life with her two kids and loves dancing, reading and going to the movies.
+Marisol completed her Law Degree in Mexico and has been a Legal Assistant with the travel team since January 2017.
+She likes to enjoy life with her two children and loves dancing, reading and going to the movies.

 Our team has extensive experience of successfully managing a wide range of holiday illness claims, so we can help you secure the maximum compensation you deserve.

 Pay nothing if you lose your case, get maximum compensation if you win.

 We always seek the greatest level of compensation for our clients.
 If your case is unsuccessful, we don’t charge you any fees.
 This is our guarantee for all standard holiday sickness claims.